 then the Mercer kernel $K$ can be rewritten as

-Based on the classical construction we will give the definition of the generalized Mercer kernels by replacing the symmetric expansion terms into the nonsymmetric expansion terms.
+Based on the classical construction we shall define the generalized Mercer kernel by replacing the symmetric expansion terms with nonsymmetric expansion terms.

-\begin{definition} Let $\Domain$ and $\Domain'$ be two locally compact Hausdorff spaces equipped with finite Borel measures $\mu$ and $\mu'$, respectively.
+\begin{definition} Let $\Domain$ and $\Domain'$ be two locally compact Hausdorff spaces equipped with regular Borel measures $\mu$ and $\mu'$, respectively.
 A kernel $K\in\Leb_0(\Domain\times\Domain')$ is called a \emph{generalized Mercer kernel} induced by the \emph{left-sided} and \emph{right-sided} expansion sets